Aquarius AMM: Token Address Migration Limitations and Mitigation Strategy

 4.1 Stay Informed About Token Migrations

-Monitoring communication channels for updates from the token issuer and the Aquarius protocol team.
+Monitor official communication channels for updates from the token issuer and Aquarius protocol team.

 Last updated